Gary Numan: Adventures in Dystopia, Part One

 Though “Cars” (from his third album, The Pleasure Principle) would represent his commercial peak, Numan would go on to record and release a highly regarded string of albums.
 His music touches upon many styles: industrial, electronica, metal, goth, new wave and more.
 After years spent below the radar of mass pop culture, Numan has roared back with arguably the best work of his career.
 The songs on Savage: Songs from a Broken World are set against the bleak backdrop of a dystopian, apocalyptic world.
 Released in September, Savage soared to the #2 spot on the UK album charts, and fared moderately well on the U.S. charts.

-On the eve of the north American leg of his current worldwide tour, numan sat down for a conversation, discussing global issues, his creative process, Savage, and why he still plays “Cars.” numan also explained why – despite having recently expressed interest in doing so – he’s not getting into soundtrack work after all.
+On the eve of the north American leg of his current worldwide tour, Numan sat down for a conversation, discussing global issues, his creative process, Savage, and why he still plays “Cars.”
+He also explained why – despite having recently expressed interest in doing so – he’s not getting into soundtrack work after all.

 Savage has a thematic undercurrent, specifically the aftermath of ecological disaster.
 Which came first, that concept or the individual songs?

 Well, the whole thing sort of evolved in bits and pieces, really.
 I was working on a novel for several years now; it’s embarrassing, actually, how long it’s been taking me to work on it.
 When I started to make the album, I started to lift ideas from the novel, but in truth, the novel is only a collection of fairly chaotic ideas.
 So the whole global warming aspect of it is something that was sort of developing in the middle part of 2015, really.
 I had the idea for this future world: it’d be like a desert, and the reason for that being a global warming apocalypse.
 And that wasn’t at the beginning of the novel; it was more towards the end of it.
 So then that started to become an important part of the story with the book.